Charleston region population passes 800,000 while Myrtle Beach leads coastal growth

 The Charleston metro area exceeded 800,000 residents in the summer of 2019, a benchmark the tri-county area was once predicted to reach in far off 2030, new Census Bureau estimates confirmed.

-Charleston is now the 100th-largest metropolitan area out of 415 in the nation.
+Charleston is now the 74th-largest metropolitan area out of 384 in the nation, up from 80th when the 2010 census was conducted.

 Berkeley, Charleston and Dorchester counties will hit a combined population of 1 million in the early 2030s at current growth rates.

-Note: Editor's note: This story has been updated to correct the metro area rankings, which had mistakenly included metro divisions.